Greer Asylum Attorney

 The process for seeking asylum depends on how you begin the process.
 The two procedures are called “affirmative asylum” and “defensive asylum.”

 If you are not currently in removal proceedings in immigration court but wish to seek asylum, you will do so through the affirmative asylum process.
 This requires you to proactively request asylum consideration through the United States Citizenship and Immigration Services (USCIS).

 You should always consult an experienced lawyer before seeking asylum in this manner, as affirmative asylum carries inherent risks that should be carefully weighed.
 When you proactively seek asylum, USCIS agents will evaluate whether you fulfill the criteria.
 If they determine you do not, and you do not otherwise have valid immigration status, you will likely be summoned for removal proceedings, placing you at risk for deportation.
 At this point, you can attempt to seek asylum again through defensive asylum.

-The defensive asylum process is used by asylum seekers who are already in removal proceedings.
-Persons in these situations are at risk for deportation and argue they have a well-founded fear of persecution or violence should they be removed and returned to their home countries; in other words, asylum is utilized as “defensive” relief.
-Keep in mind that you will likely need the skills of a qualified attorney to assist you in arguing you are entitled to asylum protections, but immigration courts are not obligated to provide you with legal counsel.
+The defensive asylum process is used by asylum seekers already in removal proceedings.
+Persons in these situations are at risk of deportation.
+They argue they have a well-founded fear of persecution or violence should they be removed and returned to their home countries; in other words, asylum is utilized as “defensive” relief.
+Remember that you will likely need the skills of a qualified attorney to assist you in arguing that you are entitled to asylum protections.
+Still, immigration courts are not obligated to provide you with legal counsel.